christophlieck/UnsemanticSiteProfile/readme.md

 If you don't use Compass/SASS just edit the files in templates/styles as usual with ProcessWire.

 ## License
-The profile is licensed under MIT (http://opensource.org/licenses/mit-license.php) and GNU (http://www.gnu.org/licenses/gpl.html) aus Unsemantic is.
-However, the following works of others are incorporated and you have to respect the according licenses (if any):
+The profile is licensed under MIT (http://opensource.org/licenses/mit-license.php) and GNU (http://www.gnu.org/licenses/gpl.html) as Unsemantic is.
+However, the following works of others are incorporated and I'm asking you to respect the according licenses (if any):

 * Basic Site Profile that comes with ProcessWire, licensed under GNU
 * EmailObfuscator by Somartist (https://github.com/somatonic/EmailObfuscator)